clix455/qTest.Integration.Pulse/qtest/azure-devops/README.md

 ### Constant "ManagerURL"

-The qTest Manager URL unique to your organization.
+The base qTest Manager URL unique to your organization, without protocol.
+Do not use "http/https" in the value.
+FOR EXAMPLE: `myqtest.qtestnet.com`

 Please follow [these steps](https://documentation.tricentis.com/qtest/od/en/content/pulse/constants/pulse_constants.htm#ManagerURL) to get the URL from qTest Manager.